 The MAud does not require prior training in Speech and Language Therapy.
-Candidates should have either:
+Students should have either:

-- qualified for a Speech and Language Pathology degree, or
+- a Speech and Language Pathology bachelor's degree; or

-- qualified for another bachelor’s degree with relevant coursework (eg, Arts, Engineering such as Electrical and Electronic or Mechanical, Health Sciences, Science, or Teaching and Learning), or
+- any bachelor’s degree with relevant coursework (eg, Arts, Engineering such as Electrical and Electronic or Mechanical, Health Sciences, Science, or Teaching and Learning); or

 - been admitted with equivalent status to the above by the University.

-Candidates with a different undergraduate background to that of the above, and with a strong achievement record, will be considered.
-All candidates must be approved for study by the Academic Dean of Science.
+Students with a different undergraduate background to that of the above, and with a strong achievement record, will still be considered.
+All students must be approved for study by the Academic Dean of Science.